What is endometriosis?

-A standard Australian diet (SAD) high in processed foods, sugar, saturated fat, trans fat and refined carbohydrates.
-This diet promotes inflammation and as inflammation is a key driver in the pathogenesis of endometriosis, a SAD will only exacerbate symptoms of endometriosis.
-Hence, to manage this condition, focusing on an anti-inflammatory diet is key.
-When I think of an anti-inflammatory diet, I think of the ‘rainbow’ and focus on making my plate as colourful and minimally processed as possible.
+A standard Australian diet (SAD) is high in processed foods, sugar, saturated fat, trans fat and refined carbohydrates.
+This diet promotes inflammation and as discussed inflammation is a key driver in the pathogenesis of endometriosis.
+Hence, to help manage the condition, focusing on an anti-inflammatory wholefoods, nutrient dense diet can really help towards improvements.
+Foods like turmeric & ginger (found in Luna’s Gold), cruciferous vegetables, garlic, fermented foods and leafy greens support detoxification and lower inflammation.

 Anti-inflammatory foods include

 - Fresh fruits & vegetables such as pineapple, beetroot, berries, citrus fruits and apples.
 Find these antioxidant-rich vegetables in our Luna’s Beets

 - Green leafy vegetables such as kale, romaine and arugula.

 - “Good fats” found in oily fish, avocados, nuts and seeds.
 Find these good fats in our Earth Seeds.

 - Spices such as turmeric, ginger, cinnamon and clove.
 Find these anti-inflammatory spices in our Luna’s Gold Adaptogen Elixir.

 As mentioned previously, excess levels of estrogen play a large role in the pain cycle of endometriosis.
 So supporting the body’s metabolism of estrogen (the breakdown and elimination from the body) is a natural approach that can help make a difference.
 Estrogen is processed through the liver, and then excreted through the bowels so if these pathways are not functioning optimally it compromises our ability to remove estrogen resulting in excess estrogen and exacerbating endometriosis.
 This is why a focus on supporting liver function and gut health is important.